Connectome Smoothing via Low-rank Approximations: Human Connectomes

-Despite these challenges, our results show that when the sample size is relatively small, such as $M=1$ or $M=5$, and for the atlases with a larger number of vertices, $\hat{P}$ gives a better estimate than $\bar{A}$ for the CoRR dataset.
-Importantly, this improvement is robust to the embedding dimension provided the dimension is not underestimated.
+Despite these challenges, when the sample size is relatively small, such as $M=1$ or $M=5$, and for a larger number of vertices, $\hat{P}$ gives a better estimate than $\bar{A}$ for the SWU4 dataset.
+(See Appendix~\ref{app:sim_iem} for a similar synthetic data analysis.)
+Importantly, this improvement is robust to the embedding dimension as illustrated in Appendix~\ref{app:dim}.